 - 1. Android developers: a zip file containing your final Android application file (.apk); use your student number as the filename.
 Also submit the complete eclipse project directory in a separate zip file. - 2. iPhone developers: you must submit the complete project directory, including source, in a zip file.
 Use your student number as the filename.
-Please do your development on the 5.0.2 version of the SDK, and make sure that you haven't included any files by reference.
-In fact, please test your submitted zip file before sending it in.
+Please do your development on the 6.1.1 version of the SDK, and make sure that you haven't included any files by reference.
+Please test your submitted zip file before sending it in